cKlee/ecpo/ecpo.md

 ## dct:accrualPeriodicity

-[dct:accrualPeriodicity]: #accrualperiodicity
+[dct:accrualPeriodicity]: #dctaccrualperiodicity

 Used to give information about the frequency with which items are added to the collection.
-See [examples](#exdc) for usage.
+See [examples](#usage-of-dctdescription-dctaccrualperiodicity-dctextend-and-dccoverage) for usage.

     dct:accrualPeriodicity a owl:AnnotationProperty ;
         skos:scopeNote "Used to give information about the frequency with which items are added to the collection."@en ;